gonzrb/aws-certified-solutions-architect-associate/24-SQS.md

     - Standard: Amazon SQS offers standard as the default queue tpye.
 A standard lets you habve a nearly-unlimited number of transactions per second.
 Standard queues guarantee that a message is delivered at least once.
 However, occasionally (because of the highly-ditributed architecture that allows high thourghput), more than one copy of a message might be delivered out of order.
 Standard queues provide best-effort ordering which ensures that messages are generally delivered in the same as they are sent.
     - FIFO: The FIFO queue complements the standard queue.
 The most important features of this queue type are FIFO (first-in-first-out) delivery and exactly-once processing: The order in which messages are sent and received is stricly preserved and a message is delivered once and remains available until a consumer processes and deletes it: duplicates are not introduced into the queue.
 FIFO queues also support mesage groups that allow multiple ordered message groups within a single queue.
 FIFO queues are limited to 300 transactions per second (TPS), but have all the capabilities of standard queues.

+- SQS is a way to de-couple your infrastructure.
 - SQS is pull based, not pushed based.
 - Messages are 250 KB in size.
 - Messages can be kept in thr queue from 1 minute to 14 days; the default retention period is 4 days.